ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts.md

 Dictionaries can be loaded at server startup or at first use, depending on the [dictionaries\_lazy\_load](../../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-dictionaries_lazy_load) setting.

-The [system.dictionaries](../../../operations/system-tables.md#system_tables-dictionaries) table contain information about dictionaries configured at server.
+The [dictionaries](../../../operations/system-tables.md#system_tables-dictionaries) system table contains information about dictionaries configured at server.
 For each dictionary you can find there:

 - Status of the dictionary.
 - Configuration parameters.